EDUCBA

 proper case 4-4

 Here, only the first letter of the first word is in the upper case, and the rest are in the lower case.
-The first part of function UPPER(LEFT(A1,1)) means India, which is the first and left-most word of cell A1, where only the first letter is converted to upper case.
-And the next part, LOWER(RIGHT(A1, LEN(A1)-1)), implies all the characters besides “India” to be converted in lower case.
+The first part of function UPPER(LEFT(A1,1)) means India, the first and left-most word of cell A1, where only the first letter is converted to upper case.
+And the next part, LOWER(RIGHT(A1, LEN(A1)-1)), implies all the characters besides “India” to be converted into lower case.

 Similarly, if we have multiple sentences below the first cell in the same column, we can simply drag the cursor from the first cell, and the rest sentences will be in the proper case.